 A very distressing symptom, bowel incontinence is the loss of voluntary bowel control.
 This can range from occasionally leaking a small amount of stool and passing gas to completely losing control of bowels.
 Bowel retraining can help encourage normal bowel movements.
 Aspects of this routine may include setting aside time every day to try to empty the bowels, taking in enough daily fiber to keep stool formed, and avoiding foods that trigger a loose stool.

 Some individuals experience diarrhea.
 Diarrhea occurs when the bowel contents progress too rapidly along the digestive tract, resulting in frequent bowel movements that yield watery, loose stools.
 This is sometimes the result of allergies or sensitivity to spicy foods or dairy products, contaminated water or food, a change in activity level, or a stomach virus.
-Chronic diarrhea can also contribute to dehydration or poor nutrient absorption in people with MS.
+Chronic diarrhea can also contribute to dehydration or poor nutrient absorption in people with multiple sclerosis.